Bang1338/wordle-today/README.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "V"
+  Begins with the letter "B"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "N"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A female fox.
+  The rounded portion of a ship's hull, forming a transition between the bottom and the sides.
 </details>

 ## ANSWER